carlineng/homepage/_posts/2013-01-15-Day-4:-Pinnacles-National-Park-rest-day.md

 we had initially planned a longer hike for our day off, everyone felt worn out and we all agreed that a short adventure, followed by relaxing at the campground, would be much better.
-We left our helmets behind and set off on the country road, feeling very much like participants in a Rivendell or Rapha photo shoot.
+We left our helmets behind and set off on the country road, feeling very much like subjects of a Rivendell or Rapha catalog.

 ![Riding to Bear Gulch](/images/swoopheretour2013/day4/02_riding_to_bear_gulch.jpg)